 Sometimes when you are injured or you have an infection, you can see symptoms of inflammation – swollen, red, hot patches on your body.
 But inflammation may occur without any signs.
 The best way to detect inflammation is by measuring high-sensitivity C-reactive protein and white blood cell count with a blood test.

 According to the American Heart Association and the Centers for Disease Control and Prevention, a CRP concentration of below 1.0 mg/L indicates low risk for heart problems; between 1.0 to 3.0 mg/L is an average risk for heart problems; above 3.0 mg/L as high risk for heart problems.
-Very high levels of CRP (more than 10 mg/L) can also indicate impaired immune response or inflammatory disease.
-Since CRP is a protein found in your blood, the only way to get information about your levels is to have a blood test analyzed through a service such as InsideTracker.
+Very high levels of CRP (more than 10 mg/L) can also indicate an impaired immune response or conditions like inflammatory disease.
+Since CRP is a protein found in your blood, the only way to get information about your levels is to have a blood test analyzed at your doctor's or through a service such as InsideTracker.

 InsideTracker measures your white blood cell count, and will tell you whether it is in your optimal zone.
 Your white blood cell count might vary between testing centers and testing methods, but in general, the normal range for adults is 4,500-10,500.
 Above 10,500 is considered to be high.